ssrg-vt/RustyMPK/index.md

   <img width="400" src="img/write_bytes.png">
 </p>

+`write_bytes` is an unsafe kernel function writing byte to an arbitrary address.
+The isolated `write_bytes` introduces a 6% slowdown compared to the vainila `write_bytes` when writing 4KB at a time.

 <p align="center">
   <img width="400" src="img/macro_benchmark.png">
 </p>

+The results of memory/compute intensive benchmarks from various suites including NPB, PARSEC, and Phoenix illustrate that the average slowdown imposed by the intra-unikernel isolation compared with the vanilla unikernel is only 0.6%

 For a detailed description please read libhermitMPK’s VEE 2020 [paper](https://www.ssrg.ece.vt.edu/papers/) at Virginia Tech.